|

 Once the radio stops lighting up, even if you get the original

-connection resoldered it's too late, the control board stays dead as it is stuck
+connection resoldered it's too late, the control board stays dead as

+booting up.
 We believe this one lose 5 Volt connection caused by poor

 construction and poor design is the main reason why the Logic IR100